jocoandonob/chatbot/README.md

 ## Acknowledgments

 - OpenAI for providing the language model capabilities
-- Supabase for vector database infrastructure
-- Next.js team for the amazing framework
+- Flask team for the amazing framework